Sanitizing BibTeX files¶

 fix_page_double_hyphen: true

-abbreviate_journal: 'journal_abbreviation_cache.json'
+abbreviate_journal: true

-sort: true # sort key = {year}{first author lowercase normalized name}
+sort: true # sort key = {year}{normalized author list}{title}

 citation_policies: